The Kitchen Table Divorce: Tips and Tools

 Finalize Your Divorce

-One of the most common mistakes in a kitchen table divorce is failing to finalize the agreement.
+One of the most common mistakes in The Kitchen Table Divorce is failing to finalize the agreement.
 Reaching an oral agreement or even signing a self-prepared document does not create a binding marital settlement agreement.
 For an agreement to be legally enforceable, you must submit it to the court and obtain an order from a judge approving the agreement.

-Do You Need an Attorney for a Kitchen Table Divorce?
+Do You Need an Attorney for The Kitchen Table Divorce?

-The attorney's role in a KTD is much more limited than in a traditional, litigated divorce.
+The attorney's role in The KTD is much more limited than in a traditional, litigated divorce.
 This means less money spent upfront.
-However, an attorney will also help a divorcing couple avoid costly mistakes that can arise down the line if divorce agreements don't cover all of the relevant issues or are not adequately finalized.
+However, The KTD will also help a divorcing couple avoid costly mistakes that can arise down the line if divorce agreements don't cover all of the relevant issues or are not adequately finalized.

-At The Law Firm of Erin N. Birt, P.C., we offer in-person and online family and divorce mediation.
-Whether you need minimal assistance in finalizing a kitchen table divorce or full-service divorce services, we can help you through the type of divorce that is right for you.
+At The Law Firm of Erin N. Birt, P.C., we offer in-person and online family services.
+Whether you need minimal assistance in finalizing the kitchen table divorce or full-service divorce services, we can help you through the type of divorce that is right for you.
 To learn more, contact us today at (630) 891-2478.

 Comments